 Sweden's Odds To Win The World Cup

-Sweden are in a reasonably tough group, appearing alongside 2014 champions Germany, Mexico, who have progressed to the Round of 16 on six consecutive occasions, and South Korea.
-Sports Interaction rates them as a +9900 long shot to win the tournament, however there are plenty of other markets in which to try your luck.
+Sweden is in a reasonably tough group, appearing alongside 2014 champions Germany, Mexico, who have progressed to the Round of 16 on six consecutive occasions, and South Korea.
+Sports Interaction rates them as a +9900 long shot to win the tournament, however, there are plenty of other markets in which to try your luck.